 Sales is the heart of a business and a determinant of a company’s profitability.
 This is the reason why companies send their sales staff on multiple training programs to help them learn the tips and tricks of the game.
 Likewise, here are five components of every successful sales conversation that will let you know what it takes to be a force to be reckoned with.

 All parties in a communication have two roles; being the speaker as well as the listener.
-So, in order to present a compelling and relevant solution, you first need to listen to the goals, problems and requirements of your client.
+So, in order to present a logical and relevant solution that will be accepted by your prospective client, you first need to listen to the problems and the requirements of that client.

-Instead of asking a closed-ended question like, “Is the product/service working fine?” you could ask, “What issues are you facing regarding the product/service?”
-This will give you a clear insight into the thought process of the individual, allowing you to clearly identify the problem and present a relevant solution to help your client succeed.
-Done right, asking effective questions shows your empathy, understanding and expertise while differentiating you from your competition.
+Instead of asking, “Is the product/service working fine?” you could ask, “What issues are you facing regarding the product/service?”
+This will give you a clear insight into the thought process of the individual, allowing you to clearly identify the problem and present a relevant solution.

-3. Customize the Exact Solution to Meet their Unique Need
+Customizing the Solution to Cater to their Need

-To show your prospective client that you have been listening and to make sure that both of you are on the same page, show your understanding either in the form of visual cues, such as nodding in approval, or by verbally voicing it, such as “ok” or “got it”.
+To show your prospective client that you have been listening to what they have been saying and to make sure that both of you are on the same page, show your affirmation either in the form of visual cues, such as nodding in approval, or by verbally voicing it, such as “ok” or “got it”.